top of page

 Conservation is powered by people, time, skill, and care.

-Before moving into photography full time, I spent nearly eight years working for charities in the conservation sector.
-That experience shapes how I work on site, I understand the realities of small teams, limited time, and the need for images that can work across comms, fundraising, and reporting.
+Before moving into photography full-time, I spent nearly eight years working for charities in the conservation sector.
+That experience shapes how I work on site.
+I understand the realities of small teams, limited time, and the need for images that can work across communications, fundraising, and reporting.

-Where it’s appropriate and permitted, I can also support conservation projects with drone photography to show the bigger picture, habitat scale, land management, restoration work, and site context, always within permissions and regulations.
+Where it’s appropriate and permitted, I can also support conservation projects with drone photography.
+This helps show the bigger picture, habitat scale, land management, restoration work, and site context, always within permissions and regulations.

 If you’re a conservation charity or community organisation planning an event, volunteer day, or fieldwork project, and you need documentary photography that shows impact clearly, I’d love to help.
-I’m based in Birmingham and regularly work across Warwickshire, Worcestershire and the Cotswolds, and I’m happy to travel for longer projects.
+I’m based in Birmingham and regularly work across Warwickshire, Worcestershire, and the Cotswolds.
+I’m also happy to travel for longer projects.

 Two small birds held safely during a bird ringing demonstration, with onlookers in the background.